 1. Choose a compatible set of AWS credentials

-- When creating a cluster, the API FQDN and Service FQDN should be of that hosted zone. eg: If the hosted zone is of domain name “platform9.system” then the API and Service FQDN should be of the form xxx.platform9.systems
+For example, if the hosted zone is of domain name “platform9.system” then the API and Service FQDN should be of the form xxx.platform9.systems.

 - Credentials must be capable of adding/deleting the following artifacts.
 An AWS Policy with these requirements can be downloaded here, imported, and applied to the credentials’ IAM Role.

 - VPC (Only if deploying a cluster to a new VPC)